Miscellaneous Electronic Components

 Analog Filters

 The enDAQ sensor each have analog low-pass filters to prevent aliasing.
 But these filters can also be utilized to reduce high-frequency vibration data that may not be a concern to the user.
 The filters are part of Maxim's MAX7400 series, all are 5th order filters.
-The enDAQ sensor uses a Butterworth filter, the enDAQ metal version uses a Bessel filter.
+The piezoelectric devices use a Butterworth filter, and the piezoresistive devices use a Bessel filter.
 For more information on filtering, visit our blog.

 Oscillator